 When you approach the boardwalk you can hear the songs of hundreds of warblers.
 That sweet sound gets me charged up wondering what I'm going to photograph this day.
 Below is the sign that they installed last year at both entrances to the boardwalk.

-We started out on the west entrance this morning.
+We started out on the east entrance this morning.
 About 150 yards in, the boardwalk became jammed with birdwatchers.

 The woods surrounding this section of the boardwalk is very dense and sometimes very difficult to photograph birds.
 It is one of the reasons I usually pass it by.
 Today, we found some Tennessee, Nashville, and Yellow Warblers among a few other birds.